cuteribs/CopilotPrReviewer/resources/extended-pr-review-strategy.md

 - [ ] I read every provided file completely, from top to bottom
 - [ ] I checked every file's imports for layer and dependency violations using its path
 - [ ] I compared naming conventions, error handling patterns, and logic across all files for consistency
+- [ ] I audited file names, class names, and identifier names against the established conventions visible in the provided file set
 - [ ] I traced at least one failure path for every external operation (network, file, database) in every file
 - [ ] I checked every input-accepting surface for missing validation and authorization
 - [ ] I verified that all defined interfaces or contracts have complete implementations in the provided files